mati-farias/mati-farias/README.md

 <h3 align="left">About me:</h3>
 <h4>
-I recently graduated from a Full-stack developer bootcamp focused on the following technologies: Javascript, React Js, Express, Node Js, HTML5 and CSS3.
+I recently graduated from a Full-stack developer bootcamp called Henry, that focused on the following technologies: Javascript, React Js, Express, Node Js, HTML5 and CSS3.
 On my own I've also taken courses on other technologies such as Python, Angular 2 and React-native.

 I have experience in problem-solving and I work efficiently as a part of a team.
 I'm always interested in learning and sharing knowledge with team-members.
 I'm highly communicative, have proven leadership skills and initiative to take on responsabilities.</h4>